Polydactyly: Classification & Treatment

 • Ligaments: reconstruct radial collateral ligament of IPJ with a periosteal slave from the excised digit (Manske), preserve RCL of thumb MCPJ.

-• Tendons: realign EPL insertion to form a single tendon, centralise FPL by reconstructing the pulley, transfer APB insertion from radial duplicate
+• Tendons: realign EPL insertion to form a single tendon, centralise FPL by reconstructing the pulley, and transfer APB insertion from the radial duplicate.

 • Bone: excise asymmetric joint surfaces, closed wedge osteotomy of proximal phalanx, trans-articular 0.6 or 0.7mm K-wire for 4 weeks.